shramee/dojo-shooter/README.md

 ### Known bug - Indexing issue

-There seems to ba an issue with indexing when setting entity components with the same ID duplicates them (which can be affirmed by shadow getting thicker in the UI).
-Similar issue which might be related happens when trying to delete these entities.
-This issue is reported at https://github.com/dojoengine/dojo/issues/558.
-This either happens because of some indexing bug or
+We had an issue with entity components indexing where sometimes they duplicate or don't delete.
+This could be because we don't fully understand how to use entity/component indexing in Dojo.
+We have asked in the Telegram group to obtain more information.